 For inquiries or to make an appointment for a tour of the exhibition contact Michelle Tillou: firstname.lastname@example.org or 917-912-3922

-Other artists such as Reed Anderson's work are more formal and abstract, showing a supernatural subtlety or an optical, transcendent form such as in Richard Tinkler's painting.
+Other artists such as Reed Anderson, John Spinks and Richard Tinkler are more formal and abstract, showing elements of supernatural subtlety or optical transcendent forms.
 Heidi Norton’s glass sculpture expands the concept using foraged materials and, on the opposite spectrum, Nick Farhi’s painterly fairy-tale unicorn stands with Brandon Johnson’s painting of a girl being magically lifted up while sleeping.
 Erik den Breejen plays with scale shifts and alternate ways of reading, teasing an alternate perception of reality and sometimes pushing legibility to the limit.

-Another theme within the exhibition explores the lives and energies of the animals and objects that surround us.
-Both Edwina White and John Spinks show dreamy magical lines, celebrating the secret space of living things such as circling birds and vascular tissues.
+Another theme within the exhibition explores the lives and energies of the living things and objects that surround us.
+Edwina White's work catapults fully into the realm of the imagination, manifesting amalgams of botanical and biological forms, as if exquisite corpses are floating in outer space.
 The mouth studded lip vase by Roxanne Jackson, with grimacing gold teeth, rides on the edge of the subconscious, reminiscent of a psychedelic trip, or a vision inspired by magic.